pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 hits_ELIGOS <- ELIGOS_results(path_input, path_output)

-path_input                                          path to the directory containing the <eligos2.combine.txt> output files from ELIGOS analysis path_output                                         path to pdf file where saving the plot with the overlapping between different comparisons
+path_input                                          path to the directory containing the <eligos2.combine.txt> output files from ELIGOS analysis path_output                                         path to the pdf file where saving the plot with the overlapping between different comparisons

 hits_ELIGOS_granges <- hits_ELIGOS[[1]]             For each comparison, a GRange with the hits in sites analysable in both comparisons, each range is expanded of 10 nucleotides centered around the corresponding hit hits_ELIGOS_values <- hits_ELIGOS[[2]]              For each comparison, the number of hits in sites analysable in both comparisons